How Important Is Homework?

 Japan, the Czech Republic, and Denmark were noted to have the highest academically scoring students while typically giving little or no homework.
 On the other hand, Baker noted that countries with very low scores in academic achievement: Thailand, Greece and Iran, typically were being assigned heavy homework loads.

-It’s . . . complicated.
+Clearly, homework is not a reliable predictor of academic success then.
+So what is?
+Apparently, it’s . . . complicated.
 Unfortunately, that’s not what most of us like to hear.
-We want a quick fix— that one, magic silver bullet.
+We want a quick fix—that one, magic silver bullet.

 Unfortunately, there is no “silver bullet,” but there are hints at several interwoven factors.
 Sure, there are genetic influences on academic success, and it’s also true that many Western schools are not set up to effectively facilitate learning.
 But consider an interesting study by social psychologist Jean Twenge, who observed in 2000 that anxiety levels in American children had increased dramatically since the first effective scale for measuring childhood anxiety was published in 1956.